BLOCKER-global/BlockerDocs/docs/fundamentals/whatisthis.rst

 What is Blocker?
 ****************

-"Blocker" takes its name from the software containerization framework called "Docker" which has uterly terraformed modern software design via a novel approach to encapsulation functionality.
-As such Blocker shamelessly rips off much of the inovation which Docker spearheaded in the purely abstract space of software design.
-Blocker applies these same inovations in the concrete (and messy) domain of physical reality.

-"It works on my machine" (Docker) --> "It works in my Nation, economic, and environmental context" (Blocker)

 Blocker is a Language
 =====================
 Broadly, Blocker is a declarative, and fully general *language* to codify human infrastructure.